How to Draw a Bald Mans Head

 Bald Stories

-folktales about hairless men
+folktales about hairless mentranslated and/or edited by

 D. L. Ashliman